aralacikalin/NatoSymbols/generator/README.md

 ```
 python generate.py --examples_nr 10
 ```
-More info about the possible arguments can be found in generate.py.
+More info about the possible arguments can be found in the following table.

 | Argument  | Describtion |
 | ------------- | ------------- |